kmarsteller/benchmark/README.md

 ------------------------------------------
 `--plot`, `-p`: To plot a specific spec from the database, after benchmarking has been run, use `python benchmark.py [project] --plot [spec]`

-`--keep-env`, `-k`:	To keep your temporary conda environment around after benchmarking, usually for troubleshooting purposes.

-*Note:* when your run ends, the env will be kept, but you'll be returned back to whatever env you started the run in.
-To inspect the kept env, do a `conda env list` and `source activate envname`
+`--keep-env`, `-k`:	To keep your temporary conda environment around after benchmarking, usually for troubleshooting purposes.   *Note:* when your run ends, the env will be kept, but you'll be returned back to whatever env you started the run in.
+To inspect the kept env, do a `conda env list` and `source activate [envname]`

 `--force`, `-f`: To force a run of the benchmarks even if no trigger repos have been changed, simply add `--force` to the command.
 This is usually used for testing, or if something went wrong with a previous run and you want the benchmarks to run again.

 `--unit-tests`, `-u`: Runs the unit tests before running the benchmarks.
-If the unit tests fail, benchmarks will not be run.
+Benchmarks running are contingent on unit tests passing.

 `--dump`, `-d`: Dump the contents of the database to an SQL file.